marmelab/react-admin/docs/Admin.md

 ## `history`

-By default, admin-on-rest creates URLs using a hash sign (e.g. "myadmin.acme.com/#/posts/123").
+By default, react-admin creates URLs using a hash sign (e.g. "myadmin.acme.com/#/posts/123").
 The hash portion of the URL (i.e. `#/posts/123` in the example) contains the main application route.
 This strategy has the benefit of working without a server, and with legacy web browsers.
 But you may want to use another routing strategy, e.g. to allow server-side rendering.

 You can create your own `history` function (compatible with [the `history` npm package](https://github.com/reacttraining/history)), and pass it to the `<Admin>` component to override the default history strategy.
 For instance, to use `browserHistory`: